k-wlosek/LUT-Timetable-Tweaks/README.md

   - '140000'
   - '160000'
 ```
-All occurences of event (starting with) `foo` that have previously started at 12:00 and ended at 14:00, now start at 11:45 and end at 13:45.
+All occurrences of event (starting with) `foo` that have previously started at 12:00 and ended at 14:00, now start at 11:45 and end at 13:45.
-Also, all occurences of event (starting with) `bar` that have previously started at 14:15 and ended at 16:15, now start at 14:00 and end at 16:00.
+Also, all occurrences of event (starting with) `bar` that have previously started at 14:15 and ended at 16:15, now start at 14:00 and end at 16:00.

 <br>